jwiegley/use-package/README.md

 ### Second step: Create a normalizer

-Next, define a normalizer for your keyword, but defining a function named after the keyword, for example:
+Define a normalizer for your keyword by defining a function named after the keyword, for example:

 ``` elisp
 (defun use-package-normalize/:pin (name-symbol keyword args)